nwisbeta/github.io/pages/app_design/accessibility.md

 ## Colour and Contrast

-The design must have good contrast between text and the background colour (WCAG 2.1).
+The app design must have good contrast between text and the background colour (WCAG 2.1).
 In practice:

 * Small text (18sp or less) must have a minimum contrast ratio of 4.5:1
 * Large text (more than 18sp) must have a minimum contrast ratio of 3:1